Oraculum420/Wave-Model-Atomic-Mass-Operator/README.md

 Please credit **Brian Doyle Lampton** if shared, cited, or extended.

 Everything manifests from wave activity within the Higgs field, no particles, only coherent waves.

+---

+## Elemental Operators Fork + Sweep Algorithm: Atomic Mass Parameter Fitting

+This fork implements a precision sweep algorithm to determine optimal parameters for the wave-based mass operator, modeling atomic mass as an emergent standing wave phenomenon in the Higgs field.

+### Objective

+Find values for:
+- `A₀` — base amplitude coefficient
+- `k₁`, `k₂` — harmonic wave numbers
+- `γ` — coherence decay rate

+...such that the integrated wave kernel matches the observed atomic mass for a nucleus of radius `R`:

+---

+## Quark Mass Operator: Wave-Based Subatomic Mass Modeling

+This fork adapts the wave-based mass operator to the subatomic domain — modeling individual quarks as coherent field structures with internal standing wave dynamics.

+### Core Equation (same structure):
+m_quark ≈ ∫₀ᴿ A₀ · sin(k₁·r) · sin(k₂·r) · exp(–γ·r) dr

+## God Bless